ChesterRocheAllen/AI-Chatbot/README.md

   - `pydantic`
   - `langchain-google-genai google-generativeai`
   - `PyPDF2`

+## AI Model
+I opted to use the "gemini-2.0-flash-thinking-exp-01-21" model for the API because of its impressive ability to process and generate context-aware, complex responses.
+This model performs exceptionally well across a variety of topics, offering detailed and coherent answers, making it ideal for applications that require quick and accurate decision-making.
+It is particularly effective in areas like risk management, legal frameworks, and cybersecurity.
+What sets this model apart is its optimised performance, allowing it to swiftly analyse large datasets while maintaining high precision and efficiency.
+Additionally, its in-depth understanding of complex issues ensures that it can produce responses that are both comprehensive and clear.
+Another key advantage is that the model is available for free, providing a cost-effective solution without sacrificing quality or capability.
+This makes it an excellent choice for use cases that demand fast, reliable, and high-quality output.

 ## Code
 Two variations were created: one where the PDF data is directly included in the prompt, and another where the data is stored separately as a knowledge base.
 `Code1` is data in prompt